orbitalsonic/SonicOPT/README.md

 ---

 ### Fetching Prayer Times

 Prayer times are calculated based on the provided latitude, longitude, high latitude adjustment, Asr juristic method, prayer time convention, and time format.

+- **Manual Corrections**: You can adjust prayer times manually within a range of -59 to +59 minutes.
+If the adjustment exceeds this range, it defaults to 0 (no correction).
+- **Custom Angles**: When the `PrayerTimeConvention` is set to CUSTOM, you can define specific angles for Fajr and Isha prayers.
+The default custom angles are:
+    - **Fajr**: 9.0°
+    - **Isha**: 14.0°

+By utilizing these features, you can calculate accurate and tailored prayer times for any location and customize them to meet your specific needs.

 #### Fetch Today Prayer Times
 ```kotlin